wangxufire/awesome-stars/README.md

 - [theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
 - [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fishshell Framework.
 - [fonts](https://github.com/powerline/fonts) - Patched fonts for Powerline users.
-- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,100+ contributors) framework for managing your zsh configuration.
+- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,200+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [angular-meteor](https://github.com/Urigo/angular-meteor) - Angular and Meteor - The perfect stack
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
 - [gnome-catgen](https://github.com/prurigro/gnome-catgen) - A Gnome 3 application-overview folder configuration tool

 ## Swift

+- [gifski-app](https://github.com/sindresorhus/gifski-app) - Convert videos to high-quality GIFs on your Mac
+- [open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS.
 - [SimulateLocation](https://github.com/RockerHX/SimulateLocation) - SimulateLocation
 - [kawa](https://github.com/utatti/kawa) - A better input source switcher for OS X
 - [iina](https://github.com/lhc70000/iina) - The modern video player for macOS.